nadersakr/Notify/README.md

   - **Search Functionality:** Users can search for and discover groups based on name or criteria.

 - **User Profile Management:**
-  - **Profile Customization:** Users can update their display name and profile picture.
   - **Group Membership Tracking:** View and manage group memberships easily.

 ## Technical Stack